tanwasp/LunchBox-Android/intellij/doc/use_cases/post-review.md

-# Post Review
+# Post Review (Fully Dressed)

 ## 1. Primary actor and goals

-__User__: Wants to leave a rating and written review for a restaurant.
+* __User__: Wants to leave a rating and written review for a restaurant.
 Wants to be able to share opinion on the restaurant, and for the review to be saved so it can be displayed on the app.

 ## 2. Other stakeholders and their goals